 \begin{remark} In addition to the choice of generator $1 \in \HFm(S^3)$, each cobordism map $F_{W_\Gamma, k}$ is canonically defined only up to multiplication by $\pm 1$ unless additional data is chosen.
 However, it is straightforward to fix signs for each $F_{W_\Gamma, k}$ so that $\T$ satisfies the adjunction relations corresponding to $\sim$; see \cite[Section 2.1]{OSplumbed}. \end{remark}

-We have used the Heegaard Floer homology $\HFm$ in Definition~\ref{def:4.5}, but it is clear that $\HFm$ can be replaced by monopole Floer homology or (in light of \cite{Sasahira-Stoffregen_Triangle}) by Seiberg-Witten-Floer \textit{homology}.
-As discussed in Section~\ref{sec:2}, the principal idea in this paper will be to construct analogues of $\Hla_0(\Gamma, [k])$ and $\T$ in the setting of Seiberg-Witten-Floer \textit{homotopy}.
+We have used the Heegaard Floer homology $\HFm$ in Definition~\ref{def:4.5}, but it is clear that $\HFm$ can be replaced by monopole Floer homology or (in light of \cite{Sasahira-Stoffregen_Triangle}) by Seiberg-Witten Floer \textit{homology}.
+As discussed in Section~\ref{sec:2}, the principal idea in this paper will be to construct analogues of $\Hla_0(\Gamma, [k])$ and $\T$ in the setting of Seiberg-Witten Floer \textit{homotopy}.

 It is a fundamental result of Ozsv\'ath and Szab\'o \cite[Theorem 1.2]{OSplumbed} and N\'emethi \cite[Theorem 8.3]{NemethiOS} that $\T$ is an isomorphism if $\Gamma$ is (for example) an AR plumbing.
 The proof of this rests on certain formal properties of the Heegaard Floer package, chief among which is the presence of a surgery exact sequence.
-By work of the second and third authors, a similar surgery exact sequence holds for Seiberg-Witten-Floer homology \cite{Sasahira-Stoffregen_Triangle}.
+By work of the second and third authors, a similar surgery exact sequence holds for Seiberg-Witten Floer homology \cite{Sasahira-Stoffregen_Triangle}.
 Following the same arguments as in \cite{OSplumbed, NemethiOS} then shows that $\T$ is likewise an isomorphism in our setting.
 For readers unfamiliar with \cite{OSplumbed, NemethiOS}, an abbreviated discussion of this is included in Section~\ref{sec:8}.